mo-76/NodeJS/modules/HTTP-Module/http.md

 - _To inject dynamic values into an HTML template, we can use string replacement in JavaScript._

-- _We can read the HTML file synchronously using the fs module, store it in a variable, and replace the dynamic values with constants or variables in our JavaScript code._
+- _We can read the HTML file synchronously using the `fs module`, store it in a variable, and replace the dynamic values with constants or variables in our JavaScript code._

 - _Finally, we can send the updated HTML as a response._